wblanken/Shock-and-Awe/README.md

 - The female monkey character was created by William Blankenship based on the Male monkey.
 - Johanna and Richard's levels were removed from this version of the game.

 Created using Game Maker version 8.1
-Copywright 2011
+Copyright William Blankenship 2015

 **DO NOT DISTRUBITE**